SamiSaifudin/Basket-Nodes/README.md

 # Basket-Nodes

-An application that will allow users to keep track of their basketball game stats.
+A web application that will allow users to keep track of their basketball game stats.

 ## Technologies Used